Cierpliwy/kinjector/README.md

 * `DEBUG` - prevents from actual fault injections.

+* `SEED number` - set additional seed for pseudo-random generator.
+If set to 0, it'll not be used.

 ## Examples

 Command can be passed for example by bash's echo command: